BlueGreenMagick/xml-doc/README.md

 easy-xml is a rust library to read, modify, and write XML documents.

-It's aim is to be able to read *any* xml files, and be able to modify (only) the parts you want to.
+It's aim is to be able to read **any** xml files, and modify only the parts you want to.

 Features:
 - Supports reading from most encodings, including UTF-16.
 (With the notable exception of UTF-32)